kacperbojakowski/test/11-about/index.md

 Speaking of references, feel free to use, share, and quote this guide in parts or as a whole.
 I hope someone finds it useful for the purpose of learning, teaching, or preaching about the value of technical writing and documentation – now that would be cool!
 If you ever cite my scribbles, I'd appreciate a mention.
 Thanks!

-> 🖊️ **NOTE:** This section has been excluded from the search; you can access it only through the navbar.

 ### Author

 Hi, my name is [Kacper](https://github.com/kacperbojakowski) and I am the author of this guide.
 As of 2022, I am also on my way to retraining as a technical writer.
 I wrote this guide as my student project for the [postgraduate course](../06-education/5-degrees/index.md/#technical-communication-at-university) I am currently taking at Vistula University in Warsaw.